brunoNetId/sp-multi-channel-messaging-platform/README.md

         ```
         (Replace the `--server` url with your own cluster API endpoint)

-    1. Set the following property:
+    1. Ensure you work from the `ansible` directory:
         ```
-        TARGET_HOST="lab-user@bastion.b9ck5.sandbox1880.opentlc.com"
+        cd ansible
         ```
     2. Run Ansible Playbook
         ```sh
-        ansible-playbook -i $TARGET_HOST,ansible/inventory/openshift.yaml ./ansible/install.yaml
+        ansible-playbook playbooks/install.yml
         ```

 <br/>

 ### 3. Undeploy the Solution Pattern

-If you wish to undeploy the demo, use the same commands as above, but with:
+If you wish to undeploy the demo, add the following `ACTION` parameter to the command:
- - `./uninstall.yaml`
+ - `./playbooks/install.yml -e ACTION=uninstall`

-Instead of:
+Instead of just:
- - ~~`./install.yaml`~~
+ - ~~`./playbooks/install.yml`~~